solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 1. **Hash the Data**: Utilize the `hashv` function from the `keccak` crate to compute a hash of the note and the owner’s public key.
 Both should be converted to their byte representations.
-It's essential to hash the owner along with the note to facilitate ownership verification during updates.
+It’s essential to hash the owner along with the note to facilitate ownership verification during updates.

 2. **Log the Data**: Create a `NoteLog` instance with the hash from step 1, the